Skip to Content

 The Andersen Ultimate Fifth Wheel Hitch may – or may not – be the appropriate hitch for use with your fifth wheel.
 Pay close attention to the manufacturer’s specifications, and be sure to use the Ultimate compatibility tool available on the Andersen Hitches website.
 (Photo source: Andersen Hitches)

-On the face of it, it might seem that the issue is aluminum not being a strong enough choice for the material from which to construct the hitch.
-However, this may be more complicated than that.
+On the face of it, it might seem that the issue is that aluminum is not a strong enough choice for the material from which to construct the hitch.
+However, the reality may be more complicated than that:

-First, Andersen designed the Ultimate Hitch to collapse in an accident, with the intent of protecting the RV by having the hitch absorb the brunt of the impact force.
+First, Andersen designed the Ultimate Hitch to collapse in the event of an accident, with the intention of protecting the RV by having the hitch absorb the brunt of the impact force.

 To know for sure whether the Andersen Ultimate is likely to work well for your fifth wheel, have a look at Andersen’s Ultimate compatibility tool and abide by its guidelines.

-Some Andersen Ultimate users have reported that the hitch bends or twists on the truck bed.
-Should this occur while you’re driving, your rig could become unstable and begin to sway or cause the hitch to detach from the truck.
+• The Lightweight Aluminum Can Bend or Twist: Some Andersen Ultimate users have reported that the hitch bends or twists on the truck bed.
+Should this occur while you’re driving, your rig could become unstable and begin to sway, potentially causing the hitch to detach from the truck.

-The most common complaint regarding using the Ultimate in a short-bed truck is the rear window breaking.
-Here again, though, the compatibility tool should come in handy.
+• Not Good for Short Beds: The Andersen Ultimate is available in only one configuration that isn’t well-suited for short-bed trucks.
+The most common complaint regarding the use of the Ultimate in a short-bed truck is the rear window breaking.
+Here again, though, the compatibility tool should prove helpful.

 All 5th wheel hitches are rated for a stated Gross Trailer Weight (GTW) and tongue weight.
-You’d think it would go without saying, but the fact that there have been accidents caused by exceeding weight limits means we should say it again: Any hitch must stay within all truck and trailer specs.
+You’d think it’d go without saying, but the fact that accidents have been caused by exceeding weight limits means we should reiterate: Any hitch must stay within all truck and trailer specifications.

 So, the bottom line is that the Andersen Ultimate Fifth Wheel Hitch can work very well when installed and used correctly.